-The "Divine Language" spoken by Leeloo was invented by director Luc Besson and further refined by Milla Jovovich, who had little trouble learning and developing it, as she was already fluent in 4 languages.
-The language had only 400 words.
-He and Milla Jovovich held conversations and wrote letters to each other in the language as practice.
-By the end of filming they were able to have full conversations in this language.
+The "Divine Language", spoken by Leeloo, was invented by co-Writer and Director Luc Besson, and further refined by Milla Jovovich, who had little trouble learning and developing it, as she was already fluent in four languages.
+The language had only four hundred words.
+He and Milla Jovovich held conversations, and wrote letters to each other in the language as practice.
+By the end of filming, they were able to have full conversations in this language.

 In most shots of Gary Oldman, there is a circle around his head.
 In fact, a circle in the middle of the frame is a near-constant motif in this film.
 Bruce Willis, on the other hand, is more often framed by a rectangle or doorway behind him.

 When Composer Éric Serra showed soprano Inva Mula (who dubs the voice of the Diva) the sheet music for the Diva Dance, she reportedly smiled and relayed to him that some of the notes written were not humanly possible to achieve, because the human voice cannot change notes that fast.
 Hence, she performed the notes in isolation, one by one, as opposed to consecutively singing them all together, and they digitized the notes to fit the music.
 There are a few moments when you can hear the differences in the vocal tones of The Diva's voice.

 Luc Besson wrote the original screenplay when he was in high school.
 He had conceived the story of the film, and invented the world of the film, as a child, so he could escape his lonely childhood.
 He began writing the script when he was sixteen, though it was not released in theaters until he was thirty-eight.

 The flying traffic created by the visual effects team at Digital Domain allowed artists to create personalized license plates.
 Though never visible in the film, the state slogan printed on all license plates reads, "New York, The F***-You State."